Takk8IS/FreedomPOS/docs/api-documentation.md

-# hiPOS API Documentation
+# FreedomPOS API Documentation

 ## Overview

-The hiPOS API allows integration with third-party applications and services.
+The FreedomPOS API allows integration with third-party applications and services.
 This documentation covers all available endpoints, authentication methods, and integration examples.

 ## Authentication